 To find a niche, you’ll want to first look into what type of makeup products are in high demand, or you even start by asking yourself why you want to start a cosmetic line in the first place.
 Are you passionate about anti-cruelty?

 Have you struggled to find a foundation that matches your unique skin color?
 Many times, the reasons that drive you to want to start a cosmetic business are the same factors other makeup product lovers are looking for.

 2. Perform competitor research

 Conducting thorough competitor research is one of the most important things you can do before you launch a cosmetics business in Tanzania.
 You’ll want to research a competitor’s pricing model, special offers, social commerce strategy, customer reviews, and press coverage.

 Taking a look at a competitor’s mission, vision, and values will also help you craft a unique brand position that stands out.
 With this research in mind, you can start to identify ways to further differentiate your brand.

 For instance, the founder of the makeup brand Stowaway, Julie Fredrickson, was frustrated by carrying a heavy bulk of makeup products in her bag all the time just to keep up with her makeup routine.
 So she came up with the idea of creating travel-size cosmetics that easily travel with you when you’re constantly on the go.

 3. Create a Business Plan

-Before you start cosmetics business in Tanzania, you should make a business plan.
-This outlines what you want to sell, who you want to sell it to and how you plan to sell it.
+Before you start a cosmetics business in Tanzania, you should make a business plan.
+This outlines what you want to sell, who you want to sell it to, and how you plan to sell it.

-This business plan will be used primarily for your own reference, but it will also help if you are pitching for partnerships, loans, grants or investors.
+This business plan will be used primarily for your reference, but it will also help if you are pitching for partnerships, loans, grants, or investors.